fated/venn-abers-predictor/README.md

 That is, in the training file the first column must be the "ID" of `xi`.
 In testing, `?` can be any value.

-All kernel values including **ZERO**s must be explicitly provided.
+All kernel values including __ZEROs__ must be explicitly provided.
 Any permutation or random subsets of the training/testing files are also valid (see examples below).

 ### Examples